-One of the 'golden turkey' classics (Medved wrote of it in awe), CAT WOMEN OF THE MOON (1953) begs little but indulgence.
-It doesn't ask for respect, forgiveness or love, that's why you forgive, respect and love it, like a play put on by your children.
+One of the 'Golden Turkey' classics (Medved wrote of it in awe), CAT WOMEN OF THE MOON (1953) begs little but indulgence.
+It doesn't ask for respect, forgiveness or love, that's why you forgive, respect and love it, like a terrible play put on by your children.
 Shot in 3-D in the middle of the night on cheap sets by the most depth-perception-challenged director in history (Arthur Hilton), CWOTM features cat dancing; spacesuit donning and doffing; a giant spider; mystic trances; plotting; hypnosis; and lots of sleeping.

-Bernstein's touch saves the film from utter disintegration into abstract off-off-off Broadway theater, but even then, disintegration is imminent.
+It's Bernstein's touch saves the film from utter disintegration into abstract off-off-off Broadway theater, but even then, disintegration is imminent.
 And wait, there's a few more touches.
 Look for example at the poverty of the dark side of the moon cat cavern lair below:

 Simple.
 Poverty-stricken.
 Beautiful.
 A psychic palm reading in some terrible alternate reality, here no one washes their hair and the future is unwritten, just improvised off the back of the screenwriter's cocktail napkins.
 And UFO enthusiasts should dig that thing on the wall in the upper left.
 It looks just like a primitive sculpture of the face of a reptilian grey!

 An accident?
 Intentional?
 Just some weird trinket rummaged from the discarded prop bin in the alley behind the sound stage?
 Are those eyes just fronds, leaves?
 Baby, there are no accidents in bad 1950s science fiction.
 I can imagine that face being added in the dead of the night by covert military disinformation specialists to throw paranoid fans off the scent... or not.
 That's their genius!